stewebb/eTWIG/design/twig.md

 #### Template

-Template is a **group of widgets** which is always occupy a rectangle area, it has the following properties:
+**The Template object** is a group of widgets with a rectangle area, it has the following properties:

 - **posX**: The X coordinate of the starting point of a template.
 - **posY**: The Y coordinate of the starting point of a template.